Falling Hare: Plot

-The plane goes into a steep nosedive, its wings ripping off during its descent, and an air speedometer showing: "INCREDIBLE, AIN'T IT???".
-Bugs is helpless, airsick and melting with terror.
-The gremlin nonchalantly plays with a yo-yo while awaiting impact.
-An impossibly short distance above the ground, the plane unexpectedly sputters to a halt and hangs in the air, defying gravity.
-Both Bugs and the gremlin casually address the audience.
-The gremlin apologizes for the plane's fuel depletion, while Bugs points to a wartime gas rationing sticker on the plane's windshield and remarks, "Yeah.
-You know how it is wid deze A cards!"
+At a U.S. Army Air Field (which information is censored - the location, number of men and planes is censored as military secrets - and "What Men Think Of Top Sergeant" is "CENSORED!!" in much larger letters, as such language could not pass the muster of the Hays Office), Bugs Bunny, who's reading a book "Victory Thru Hare Power", laughs at the portion about gremlins, creatures that wreck planes with "diabolical sabotage".
+As he laughs, a gremlin appears and begins to hit the tip of the Block Buster bomb, on which Bugs is resting, with a huge mallet.
+Bugs offers to hit it for him, but stops at the very last moment after realizing what is he doing.
+As he turns to confront the gremlin, he finds it gone.

+As Bugs wonders about the creature he just talked to, the gremlin reappears and hits him on the foot with a wrench.
+Furious, Bugs chases the gremlin, who traps the former into a plane and starts it into takeoff.
+After a struggle during the flight, which also involves avoiding skyscrapers in the city, the plane goes into a super fast nosedive towards earth.
+However, just as it is about to hit the ground, the plane stops in midair, with both the gremlin and Bugs proclaiming to the audience that "they've run out of gas," and made a reference to wartime rationing of gasoline for non-essential civilians.

 Production notes

 Falling Hare went into production under the title Bugs Bunny and the Gremlin.
 Walt Disney was developing a feature based on Roald Dahl's novel The Gremlins, and asked other animation studios not to produce any films involving gremlins.
 However, Warner Bros. was too far into production on this cartoon and Russian Rhapsody to remove the references to gremlins, so Leon Schlesinger merely re-titled the cartoons as a compromise.
+Bugs Bunny's reading at the opening scene of the short of Victory thru Hare Power is a deft reference to Walt Disney Studios' Victory through Air Power.

 This is one of the few Bugs Bunny cartoons to have entered into the public domain, as in 1971, United Artists, the copyright holder for most of the pre-1950s Warner Bros. cartoons at the time, did not renew the copyright.
 Despite being in the public domain, the film's usage is restricted as a derivative work of the still copyrighted A Wild Hare, which will enter the public domain in 2036.